zhouwg/kantv/README.md

 - ASR(Automatic Speech Recognition, a subfiled of AI) study by the great <a href="https://github.com/ggerganov/whisper.cpp"> whisper.cpp </a>

-- LLM(Large Language Model, a subfiled of AI) study by the great <a href="https://github.com/ggerganov/llama.cpp"> llama.cpp </a>
+- LLM(Large Language Model, a subfiled of AI) study by the great <a href="https://github.com/ggerganov/llama.cpp"> llama.cpp </a>，Run/experience LLM(such as llama-2-7b, baichuan2-7b, qwen1_5-1_8b, gemma-2b) on Xiaomi 14 using the llama.cpp

-- SD(Text to Image by Stable Diffusion, a subfiled of AI) study by the amazing <a href="https://github.com/leejet/stable-diffusion.cpp">stablediffusion.cpp </a>

 - Real-time English subtitle for English online-TV(aka OTT TV) by the great & excellent & amazing<a href="https://github.com/ggerganov/whisper.cpp"> whisper.cpp </a>(<a href="https://github.com/zhouwg/kantv/issues/64">PoC finished on Xiaomi 14</a>.
 Xiaomi 14 or other powerful Android mobile phone is HIGHLY required/recommended for real-time subtitle feature otherwise unexpected behavior would happen)

-- Run/experience LLM(such as llama-2-7b, baichuan2-7b, qwen1_5-1_8b, gemma-2b) on Xiaomi 14 using the amazing <a href="https://github.com/ggerganov/llama.cpp"> llama.cpp </a>
+- 2D graphic performance

 - Set up a customized playlist and then use this software to watch the content of the customized playlist for R&D activity